developer-zebra/developer-zebra-site/src/devicecentral/2-1/guide/about/index.md

 * Paging to locate a paired and connected peripheral (applies to supported Bluetooth scanners)
 * Firmware update utility for supported peripherals (applies to supported Bluetooth scanners)

-_Note: Unpairing a Bluetooth Scanners peripheral is currently not supported.
-Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
-These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
-Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
-To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers._

 ## New in Device Central 2.1
 * **Hardware scan trigger support** added in the main app screen for [Scan and Pair](../usage/#scanandpair), utilizing DataWedge profile.